srartempavlenko/git-cheat-sheet/README.md

 `git diff [file name]`

+Shows the differences not yet staged for a file

 `git diff --staged`

 Shows the differences between staging and the last file version

 `git diff --staged [file name]`

+Shows the differences between staging and the last file version for a file

+`git diff [branch-name] [branch-name]`

+Shows content differences between two branches

 `git log`

 Lists version history for the current branch

+`git show [commit]`

+Outputs metadata and content changes of the specified commit

 ## Redo changes